Zettelkasten-Method/zettelkasten.de/content/posts/2021/03/the-archive-3rd-anniversary.md

 author: christian
 tags: [ announcement, thearchiveapp ]
 rel_image: 20210317132452_claim-o-matic.gif
+description: "To celebrate the 3rd anniversary, everyone who bought the app can claim 1 additional free license!"
 ---
 This week marks 3rd year of [The Archive][ta] being available in public.
 In March 2018 we published the final release.
 To celebrate this anniversary, we have a special treat for you to share the joy with friends!